Lying on a Life Insurance Application in Ireland? (2025 Update)

 “But if I tell the truth, I won’t get a policy!”

-But most people who disclose health issues on their application still get cover — usually with a rating (higher premium).
+Most people who disclose health issues still get cover — usually with a slightly higher premium (a “rating”).

 If you genuinely can’t get mortgage protection, speak to your lender about a waiver.
 It’s not guaranteed, but it exists for exactly these cases.